US sending Ukraine $400 million in ammunition, generators

 “With Russia’s unrelenting and brutal missile and (drone) attacks on Ukrainian critical energy infrastructure, additional air defense capabilities remain an urgent priority," the Pentagon said in a statement.
 “The additional munitions for NASAMS and heavy machine guns will help Ukraine counter these urgent threats.”

-The continued push of weapons to Kyiv however is raising questions about how long the U.S. and partner nations can continue to sustain the fight without an impact to military readiness.
-Many European nations have already expressed that they have pushed forward all the excess they can afford to send.
+The continued push of weapons to Kyiv, however, is raising questions about how long the U.S. and partner nations can continue to sustain the fight without harming their own military readiness.
+Many European nations have already said they have pushed forward all the excess they can afford to send.

 Follow the AP's coverage of Russia's war in Ukraine at https://apnews.com/hub/russia-ukraine.